narcisabadea/24-days-of-JavaScriptmas/README.md

 Level up JavaScript skills with a [daily coding challenge](https://scrimba.com/learn/adventcalendar) from December 1st to 24th.

+The certificate of completion can be found [HERE](https://scrimba.com/certificate/uv4gB6H4/gadventcalendar).

 ## Screenshots
 * 01 - Candies